hamidralmasi/FlagAggregator/README.md

 * `Main (current) directory for running the experiments.`

-   1. _Symlinks_ to the used modules from the `libs` directory.

-   2. `run_exp.sh`: an example script to automatically deploy the training on multiple nodes.
+   1. `run_exp.sh`: an example script to automatically deploy the training on multiple nodes.

-   3. `kill.sh`: a script to end the deployment and do the cleaning.
+   2. `kill.sh`: a script to end the deployment and do the cleaning.

-   4. `trainer.py`: the implementation of the robust distributed training experiment using the Garfield library.
+   3. `trainer.py`: the implementation of the robust distributed training experiment using the Garfield library.

-   5. `workers` and `servers`: the list of the workers and parameter server machines that should contribute to training for the corresponding application.
+   4. `workers` and `servers`: the list of the workers and parameter server machines that should contribute to training for the corresponding application.

 ## Notes on the `trainer.py` script
 * Single server, multiuple workers setup.